plague-lab/plague-lab.github.io/CTF/2022/BreizhCTF/Reverse/Marteau_rouille/solution.md

     File : target_release_rustyHammer
            important.enc

+I did not finish this one during the CTF Time, it was too intercent to go like nothing happened, and it was my first time doing some realy deep Rust reverse.
+So plese be gentle oni chann.

 We must be REALLY carefull, i've already encrypted my whole machine in RSA-2048 during a CTF cause i was too sleepy.

-password for the file : infected

 ## Reconnaissance